Eric’s Professional Highlights

-Eric currently works professionally in the areas of port security, emergency management and risk management.
+Eric currently works professionally in the areas of building disaster resilience for a five state and five Canadian provincial area in the Pacific Northwest.
+Additionally, he has experience and expertise in port security, emergency management and risk management.
 He has also authored numerous articles for professional journals and opinion pieces for local, regional and national newspapers.
-He is a writer for Emergency Management Magazine where he contributes feature articles and also has a regular column, “Eric’s Corner.”
+He is a Senior Fellow and contributing writer for Emergency Management Magazine and columnist for the International Association of Emergency Managers (IAEM).
 An experienced and accomplished public speaker he is sought after to present at national and regional conferences.
 Eric has a popular blog on emergency management and homeland security topics at www.disaster-zone.com

 Eric has previously served as a Principal for ICF International, a Fairfax, Virginia based consulting firm.
 Prior to joining ICF he was a local emergency management director for King County Washington which is the metropolitan Seattle area.
 In this position he established the King County Office of Emergency Management as a national leader in many areas of emergency management and homeland security.
 In 2005 King County was given a national award by the National Association of Counties (NACo) for establishing a “Regional Approach to Homeland Security.”
 Additionally, the 9/11 Commission recognized the King County Regional Disaster Response Plan as a “Best Practice” for integrating the private business sector into community-wide disaster planning.